ORTools4MTEX/ORTools/README.md

 ##  Example scripts
 The world of martensitic transformation analysis can be difficult to navigate, which is why the **ORPlotter** library consists of plug-and-play functions to make life easier.
 To make things even more accessible, some example scripts are provided to demonstrate these functions *in action*.

+It is possible to run the example scripts from start to end, but we encourage to run the example scripts [in sections](https://mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html) to understand the relation between code and results.

 ### [Example 1](./scripts/ORPlotter_example1.m)
 #### Parent grain reconstruction and variant analysis in lath martensitic steel
 This script follows the same dataset and steps that are used to demonstrate  the reconstruction of beta parent grains from alpha grains in the official [MTEX example](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html) for phase transitions in steels.
 Here some of ORplotter's plotting functions are used to create publication-ready plots.